 The Department of Music requires auditions and examinations prior to or soon after the first registration for graduate study.
 These examinations may be used as placement and/or entrance criteria.
-Final project requirements for the Master of Music Education degree include passing written and/or aural comprehensive examinations in music history, theory and music education; for the Master of Music degree written and/or aural comprehensive examinations in music theory and music history must be passed.
-Master of Music candidates in voice must present or achieve proficiency in two foreign languages and keyboard candidates in one.
+Final project requirements for the Master of Music Education degree include passing written and/or aural comprehensive examinations in music history, theory and music education; for the Master of Music degree written and/or aural comprehensive examinations in music candidates in voice must present or achieve proficiency in two foreign languages and keyboard candidates in one.